 - GIBBON'S ROME.
 History of the Decline and Fall of the Roman Empire.
-By EDWARD GIBBON.
-With Notes by Rev. H. H. MILMAN and M. GUIZOT.
+By Edward Gibbon.
+With Notes by Rev H H Milman and M. Guizor.
 A New Cheap Edition.
-To which is added a complete Index of the whole Work, and a Portrait of the Author.
+To which is added a complete Index of the whole Work, and a Poiliait of the Author.
 Six Vols., 12mo, Cloth, \$9 00. - GIESELER'S ECCLESIASTICAL HISTORY.
 A Text-Book of Church History.
-By Dr. John C. L. GIESELER.
-Translated from the Fourth Revised German Edition, by Samuel Davidson, LL.D., and Rev. John Winstanley Hull, M.A.
+By Dr. John C L Gieseler.
+Translated from the Fourth Revised German Edition, by Samuel Davidson, LL D., and Rev. John Winstanley Hull, M.A.
 A new American Edition, revised and edited by Henry B. Smith, Professor in the Union Theological Seminary, New York.
 Vols.
 I., II., III., and IV.
 8vo, Cloth, \$2 25 per Volume. - GROTE'S HISTORY OF GREECE.
-Twelve Vols., 12mo, Cloth, \$18 60. - HALLAM'S CONSTITUTIONAL HISTORY OF EN-GLAND, from the Accession of Henry VII. to the Death of George II.
-By HENRY HALLAM.
-8vo, Sheep extra, \$2 00. - HALLAM'S LITERATURE.
+Twelve Vols., 12mo, Cloth, \$18 00. - HALLAM'S CONSTITUTIONAL HISTORY OF EN-GLAND, from the Accession of Henry VII to the Death of George II By HENRY HALLAM.
+8vo, Sheep extra, \$2 00 - HALLAM'S LITERATURE.
 Introduction to the Literature of Europe during the Fifteenth, Sixteenth, and Seventeenth Centuries.
-By HERRY HALLAM.
+By Henry Hallam.
 Two Vols., 8vo, Sheep extra, \$4 00. - HALLAM'S MIDDLE AGES.
 State of Europe during the Middle Ages.
 By HENRY HALLAM.
-8vo, Sheep extra, \$2 00. - HARPER'S PICTORIAL HISTORY OF THE GREAT REBELLION.
-Part First: To the Close of the Peninsular Campaign of 1862.
-4to, Cloth, \$6 00.
-(Issuing in Numbers.) - TILDRETH'S HISTORY OF THE UNITED STATES.
+8vo, Sheep extra, \$2 00 - HARPER'S PICTORIAL HISTORY OF THE GREAT REBELLION - Part First: To the Close of the Peninsular Campaign of 1862.
+4to, Cloth, \$6 00 (Issuing in Numbers) - HILDRETH'S HISTORY OF THE UNITED STATES.

-First Series: From the First Settlement of the Country to the Adoption of the Federal Constitution.
-Second Series: From the Adoption of the Federal Constitution to the End of the Sixteenth Congress.
-Six Vols., 8vo, Cloth, \$18 00. - HUME'S HISTORY OF ENGLAND.
-History of England, from the Invasion of Julius Casar to the Abdication of James II., 1688.
+First Series.
+From the First Settlement of the Country to the Adoption of the Federal Constitution Second Series.
+From the Adoption of the Federal Constitution to the End of the Sixteenth Congress.
+Six Vols, 8vo, Cloth, \$18 00. - HUME'S HISTORY OF ENGLAND.
+History of England, from the Invasion of Julius Casar to the Abdication of James II, 1688 By David Hume.

-By DAVID HUME.
 A New Edition, with the Author's last Corrections and Improvements.
+To which is prefixed a short Account of his Life, written by Himself.
 With a Portrait of the Author.
-Six Vols., 12mo, Cloth, \$9 00. - KINGLAKE'S CRIMEAN WAR.
-The Invasion of the Crimea: its Origin, and an Account of its Progress down to the Death of Lord Ragian.
+Six Vols, 12mo, Cloth, \$9 00. - KINGLAKE'S CRIMEAN WAR.
+The Invasion of the Climea: its Origin, and an Account of its Piogress down to the Death of Lord Raglan.
 By ALEXANDER WILLIAM KINGLAKE.
 With Maps and Plans.
-Two Vols., 12mo.
-Vol. I., Maps, 12mo, Cloth, \$2 00. - LOSSING'S FIELD-BOOK OF THE REVOLUTION.
+Two Vols, 12mo Vol. I., Maps, 12mo, Cloth, \$2 00. - LOSSING'S FIELD-BOOK OF THE REVOLUTION.
 Pictorial Field-Book of the Revolution; or, Illustrations by Pen and Pencil of the History, Biography, Scenery, Relics, and Traditions of the War for Independence.
 By Benson J. Lossing.
 Two Vols., 8vo, Cloth, \$4 50.